 Once a surgical plan has been decided, you will also be provided with the financial details, along with a suggested plan of action should you decide to take the next step toward eyelid surgery.

-Surgery is performed outpatient under intravenous sedation or general anesthesia and takes 1 to 2 hours, or longer, if additional procedures are performed at the same time.
+Surgery is performed as an outpatient procedure under general anesthesia and takes approximately 1-2 hours.
+If additional procedures are performed at the same time, surgery will take longer.

 You’ll be back to work and most of your normal activities within one week.
 If necessary, special camouflage makeup can be applied to cover any bruising that remains.
 You won’t be able to wear contact lenses for several weeks, but glasses may be worn instead.

 I am so glad that my second opinion consultation brought me to Dr. Matas for eyelid and forehead lift surgery.
 As soon as I spoke to you I knew you were very skilled and I knew I wanted you to be my doctor.
 Your office is very sweet and kind and smart!
 Every time I look in the mirror and smile, I think of you.
 I will never forget you!

 Dr. Matas uses techniques during eyelid surgery that are designed to create a naturally refreshed appearance, rather than an “overdone” look.
 After the healing process is complete, you can enjoy smoother, more lifted contours around the eyes.
 Patients typically appear more youthful, well-rested, and energetic after eyelid surgery.
 If you are considering eyelid surgery and want to see examples of Dr. Matas’s work, please review our photo gallery to view eyelid surgery before and after photos of our patients.
 During the consultation process, Dr. Matas will thoroughly discuss your cosmetic concerns and design a custom surgical plan aimed at achieving your desired results.